 Enrollment is accepted a week before planning to start.
 A prerequisite for enrolling in our program, being at least 18 years old with a high school diploma is necessary.
-We accept students from other schools and their previous credit presentations.
+We accept students from other schools with their previous credit transcripts.

-Our students can also apply for the skin care program to obtain a facial specialist license if they wish to become an aesthetic massage therapist, and they can also enroll in the body wrap course to register such licenses in the State of Florida and graduate as a true specialist in body aesthetic treatments.
+Our students can also apply for the skin care program to obtain a facial specialist license if they wish to become a dual licensed aesthetic massage therapist, and they can also enroll in the body wrap course to register such licenses in the State of Florida and graduate as a true specialist in body aesthetic treatments.